-At least \$8 million has been spent since the surveys started in 1993.
+At least \$6 million has been spent since the surveys started in 1993.

-Even so, Bogan, a Jonesville native and a 1991 Clemson University graduate with a degree in biochemistry, said money for the cleanup could come slowly.
+\$0, Even Bogan, 8 Jonesville native and a 1991 Clemson University graduate with a degree in biochemistry, said money for the cleanup could come slowly.
 Congressional cutbacks reduced the Corps' budget by 25 percent this year and he expects another 25 percent decrease next year.